The Cosmic Expansion History from Line-Intensity Mapping

 In Fourier space, the relation between the true and measured wavenumbers along the line of sight and in the transverse directions is given by $k^{\rm tr}_\parallel=k^{\rm meas}_\parallel/\alpha_\parallel$ and $k^{\rm tr}_\perp=k^{\rm meas}_\perp/\alpha_\perp$, where the rescaling parameters are defined as:

 where $D_A(z)$ and $H(z)$ are the angular diameter distance and the Hubble expansion rate at redshift $z$, respectively, $r_{\rm s}$ is the sound horizon at radiation drag, and fiducial quantities are denoted by `fid'.
-Measurements of the BAO feature can be compared against the fiducial expectation, providing a direct constraint on $D_A(z)/r_{\rm s}$ and $H(z)r_{\rm s}$.
 An external prior on $r_{\rm s}$ can then be applied to infer absolute measurements of the expansion history.

 Line-intensity fluctuations provide a biased tracer of the underlying density field (which contains the cosmological information), but are also strongly linked to astrophysical processes.
 To efficiently separate between the astrophysical and cosmological dependences in the LIM power spectrum, it is useful to group all the degenerate parameters (see Ref.~\cite{Bernal_IM} for details) and express it as: